Mineral Sales and Closing Process

 1 Like

 They NEVER answer a phone.
-I recieved an email response to a WTF request for more info but the email I got back was more or less a “We will get back to you” brush-off.
+I received an email response to a WTF request for more info but the email I got back was more or less a “We will get back to you” brush-off.

 I sure wish I had contacted an attorney before signing anything.
-If I made a $97,000.00 mistake I won"t sleep very good for years.
+If I made a $97,000.00 mistake I won’t sleep very good for years.

 They filed your deed today showing consideration of $5k.
 Are you sure what you own?
-You should
+You should.

 I am not sure what I own.
 The deed says 1/4 of 60 mineral acres (I think).

-This has become a Circus without Clowns as far as I am concerned.
-UNLESS I AM THE CLOWN.
+This has become a circus without clowns as far as I am concerned.
+Unless I am the clown.

 That description is the gross acre tract that you own a part of.
 I assume you don’t know how many acres you actually owned under that tract.
 Based on the information provided, they paid you for 0.769 net acres.
 If you think you owned 15 acres, you should contact an attorney ASAP.